RICCIARDI-Adrien/Fridge_Controller/README.md

 A very simple controller with a light electronic BoM.
 It manages the fridge temperature with hardcoded thresholds and hysteresis.

+## Project information

+The board is powered by a PIC12F683 MCU.
+It samples the fridge or freezer temperature through a NTC sensor.
+It then controls the fridge cold unit through a 230V/12A relay.

+### Hardware

+The board schematic and PCB are designed with KiCad 6.

+### Firmware

+The microcontroller firmware is compiled with the free version of Microchip XC8 compiler.

 ## Photo gallery

 Naked PCB :